realworldocaml/book/en/json.md

 ```

 This style of programming which omits variable names and chains
-functions together is known as "point-free programming".
+functions together is known as *point-free programming*.
 It's a
 succinct style, but shouldn't be overused due to the increased
 difficulty of debugging intermediate values.
 If an explicit name is
 assigned to each stage of the transformations, debuggers in particular